 At least 75 percent of the award - minus amounts for administrative costs, including planning/evaluation - must be used to provide core medical services.
-You may seek a waiver to this requirement.
+You may submit a budget consistent with a core medical services waiver request if applicable.

-Support Services Costs - Support services are those services needed by PLWH to achieve optimal HIV medical outcomes.
+2) Support Services Costs

+Support services are those services needed by people with HIV to achieve optimal HIV medical outcomes.